-The consequences of a proof of the Riemann Hypothesis to prime numbers and elementary number theory are apparent, as are their connection to practical applications such as cryptography.
-Aside from these considerations a large body of theory has been built on the Riemann Hypothesis.
-This body of mathematics is further heuristic evidence in support of the Riemann Hypothesis, as a positive result would confirm many other plausible conjectures in number theory.
-These results also provide further motivation for mathematicians to prove the Riemann Hypothesis and add to its importance to mathematics as a whole.
-In this chapter we consider some of the more important statements which would become true should a proof of the Riemann Hypothesis be found.
+The consequences of a proof of the Riemann hypothesis in elementary number theory are apparent, as are the connections to applications such as cryptography.
+Aside from these considerations, a large body of theory has been built on the Riemann hypothesis.
+In this chapter we consider some of the more important statements that become true should a proof of the Riemann hypothesis be found.

-7.1 The Prime Number Theorem
+7.1 Another Proof of The Prime Number Theorem

-The Prime Number Theorem was proved independently in 1896 and 1899 by Hadamard and de la Vallée Poussin respectively.
+The prime number theorem was proved independently in 1896 by Hadamard and de la Vallée Poussin, it would be of course, also an immediate consequence of Riemann hypothesis.

-Theorem 7.1 (The Prime Number Theorem). $\pi(n) \sim \text{Li}(n)$ as $n \to \infty$.
+Theorem 7.1 (The Prime Number Theorem). $\pi(n) \sim \operatorname{Li}(n)$ as $n \to \infty$ .

-The proof relies on showing that $\zeta(s)$ has no zeros of the form 1+it for $t \in \mathbb{R}$.
-Thus it follows from the truth of the Riemann Hypothesis.
+The proof of the prime number theorem relies on showing that $\zeta(s)$ has no zeros of the form 1 + it for $t \in \mathbb{R}$ .
+Thus it follows from the truth of the Riemann hypothesis.

-It is interesting to note that Erdős and Selberg both found an "elementary" proof of the Prime Number Theorem.
-Here elementary means that the proofs do not use any advanced theory in complex analysis, in particular they use no advanced theory of $\zeta(s)$.
+It is interesting to note that Erdős and Selberg both found an "elementary" proof of the prime number theorem.
+Here elementary means that the proofs do not use any advanced complex analysis.
 These proofs appear in Sections 12.11 and 12.10 respectively.
-The simplest proof we know of is due to Newman (included in Section 12.15) and is elegantly presented by Korevaar in Section 12.16.
-The fact that the Prime Number Theorem can be proven independently of the Riemann zeta function adds some plausibility to the Riemann Hypothesis.
+The simplest analytic proof we know of is due to Newman (included in Section 12.15) and is elegantly presented by Korevaar in Section 12.16.

-62 7 Assuming the RH and its Extensions ...
+62 7 Assuming the Riemann Hypothesis and Its Extensions ...